Schwarzes Marken

-' is a japanese light novel created by Hiroki Uchida.
+' is a japanese light novel created by Hiroki Uchida based on the "Muv-Luv" franchise.

 Plot

-East-Germany, 1983.
-In an alternate history, the National People's Army has the 666th TSF squadron or Schwarzes Marken.
-It is an unity with specials and unofficial missions.
+In 1983, the East German Army 666th TSF Squadron, “Schwarzesmarken”, is a special-response unit tasked with engaging BETA forces.
+Its primary targets are Laser and Heavy Laser class BETA, whose destruction reduces the enemy's long-range firepower.
+The squadron's missions are given high priority, and it is known to disregard allied distress calls when responding would interfere with its assigned objectives.
+The unit also carries out special and unofficial operations.

 It is a series set in the Germany of the Alternative Muv-Luv universe, during the early years of the BETA invasion in 1983.
 The protagonists are the 666th TSF squadron of East Germany, who fight both the BETA and opponents from the corrupt Stasi (Ministry of State Security).